evandeilton/bdtdfinder/README.md

 pip install .
 ```

+The dependencies will be automatically installed when you install the package.

 ## OpenRouter API

 This library uses the OpenRouter API to generate literature reviews.
 OpenRouter is a service that allows you to access multiple large language models (LLMs) through a single API key.